Lebanon's Sunni leader Hariri urges revival of French plan | Law-Order

 Lebanon's Sunni leader Hariri urges revival of French plan

-Lebanon's leading Sunni Muslim politician, former premier Saad al-Hariri, called for the restoration of a French plan to lift the nation out of its worst financial crisis since its 1975-1990 civil war.
+Lebanon's leading Sunni Muslim politician, former Prime Minister Saad al-Hariri, called for the restoration of a French plan to lift the nation out of its worst financial crisis since its 1975-1990 civil war.

 "I call on political parties to think well so as not to waste this chance...French President Macron's initiative still stands and we can still enact it," Hariri said in a TV interview late on Thursday.
 "If we let it fail, it would be a crime."
 Talks on a new cabinet hit a logjam as politicians wrangled over ministerial posts, with Iran-backed Hezbollah and its ally Amal demanding they name the finance minister.
 Hariri and Hezbollah have blamed each other for the deadlock.